pfrazee/local/docs/managing_servers.md

  - `serverFn`: optional function, a handler for requests from the worker
  - returns `local.WorkerBridgeServer`

 Creates a Web Worker and a bridge server to the worker.
-Generates a local hostname using the filename (/js/myworker.js -> httpl://myworker.js).
+Generates a local hostname using the filename (http://foo.com/js/myworker.js &rarr; httpl://foo.com[js/myworker.js]).

+The `serverFn` is used to respond to requests from the Worker.
+If no `serverFn` is given, Local will fall back to the document server at httpl://worker-bridge.
+If not present, Local will respond to the Worker with a 501.

 ### local.joinRelay(providerUrl, <span class="muted">config</span>, <span class="muted">serverFn</span>)